karim-abdel/Statistic_Project/README.md

 So: does smoking really causes cancer (according to our data)?
 Read the research to find it out!

 P.S.
-Don't forget to check out the [html version][https://lorenzotarricone.github.io/Statistic_Project/Final_html.html]
+Don't forget to check out the [HTML VERSION](https://lorenzotarricone.github.io/Statistic_Project/Final_html.html)